insure logo

 Powered by:

-Is there anything I can do to lower my premiums after a DUI?
+How to lower premiums after a DUI

 The chart below shows how average rates change after a DUI across major insurers.
 In some cases, the difference between companies adds up to thousands of dollars per year, making comparison shopping one of the most reliable ways to reduce costs after a DUI.